 Tip: Making up a "clean-up and get rid of stuff" game can help.
-Here is a few examples: Have your child look for 3 red items that they want to get rid of, now have them pick up items that are blue to get rid of.
-Or have them pick out 5 stuffed animals they do not want and ask them who they want to give them to, explain that other kids may not have these toys and would really love to have them.
+Here are a few examples: Have your child look for 3 red items that they want to get rid of, now have them pick up items that are blue to get rid of.
+Or have them pick out 5 stuffed animals they do not want and ask them who they want to give them to, explain that other kids may not have these toys, and would really love to have them.

-Kids Clothing closets: Reminder: Take all the clothes out of the closet, have your child try on the ones you are not sure if they fit.
+Reminder: Take all the clothes out of the closet, have your child try on the ones you are not sure if they fit.

-Playroom (Toy areas): Reminder: Clear out any toys stored in the closets as well.
+Reminder: Clear out any toys stored in the closets as well.

-- Organizing Lego Pieces
+- The Easiest Method When Organizing Lego Pieces

 - Organize Your Kids Playroom Tips

-School Supplies area: Reminder: Every child should place their book bag in the space place when they come home.
+Reminder: Every child should place their book bag in the space place when they come home.